 Future climate projections

-After running all multivariate models, we generated model projections over novel climate space for Daring Lake only (as Alexandra Fiord models do not include continuous temperature).
+To illustrate the consequences of direct vs. indirect effects (mediated through phenology) effects of anticipated climate warming, we generated model projections over novel climate space for Daring Lake only (as Alexandra Fiord models do not include continuous temperature).
 To do this, we created 3 climate scenarios: +1, +3, and +5 degrees C warming over average growing season temperatures from 2001-2022.
-We then used existing models to project future changes in phenology and it’s corresponding effect on reproductive fitness (flower number, fruit number) over the novel climate data with the ‘predictions’ and ‘posterior_draws’ functions in the R package marginaleffects (v 0.11.0) (Arel-Bundock 2023).
+We then used existing models to project future changes in phenology and its corresponding effect on reproductive fitness (flower number, fruit number) over the novel climate data with the ‘predictions’ and ‘posterior_draws’ functions in the R package marginaleffects (v 0.11.0) (Arel-Bundock 2023).
+Our goal was to quantify potential changes in reproductive output under climate change with and without accompanying phenological shifts as estimated by our models.
+We acknowledge that these projections include extrapolating outside the climate space experienced by our plants thus far, so interpretation of these results depends on the capacity of the species studied to keep pace with continued climate warming, for which the evidence is mixed (.
 We follow the 2 step projections